Park Ranger Risks Life to Save Virunga National Park

 His colleagues experienced ordeals in the fight against illegal poaching.

 “Some of them were illegally arrested, others paid the ultimate price for the protection of Virunga,” says Katembo.
 “They really fought with their heart to protect the park.”

 Virunga is home to about a quarter of the world’s critically endangered mountain gorillas.

-Katembo’s dedication to save Virunga from the hands of opportunists and poachers has drawn admiration from conservationists and people around the world.
+Katembo’s dedication to save Congo wildlife in Virunga from the hands of opportunists and poachers drew admiration from conservationists and people around the world.

 The ranger’s passion for wildlife and conservation gained recognition.
 In fact, Katembo won this year’s Goldman Environmental Prize.
 The environmental prize entails recognition of Katembo’s heroism in preventing oil exploration inside Virunga.